Your Guide to Shipping to Hawaii

 As a part of some of the COVID-19 relief packages passed through Congress in March 2021, Senator Brian Schatz, who is the chair of the Senate’s Appropriations Subcommittee on Transportation, was able to secure $70 million for the Honolulu rail transit project.
 The Oahu rail had a loss in tax revenue estimated around $376 during the COVID pandemic, as a result of less room and excise tax, and as reported by HART.

-When the trains are in full operation, they will run 20 hours per day, from 4 a.m. to midnight.
-During peak travel times, like rush hour, 17 four-car trains will arrive at the stations about every five minutes.
-During non-peak times, they will arrive about every 11 minutes.
-The Honolulu rail trains will travel a top speed of 55 mph and an average speed of 30 mph.
+Currently, the trains run 14 hours per day on weekdays, from 5 a.m. to 7 p.m.
+On weekends and holidays, they run from 8 a.m. to 5 p.m.
+Trains arrive at each station about every 10 minutes.
+The Skyline rail trains will travel a top speed of 55 mph and an average speed of 30 mph.

 With the new recovery plan, estimates have been updated to 84,000 daily boardings.